BP: 2020 to present

 In February 2023, BP reported record annual profits, on a replacement cost basis, for the year 2022.
 On that basis, 2022 profits were more than double than in 2021, and they were also the biggest profits in the whole 114-year long history of BP.
+The same month, BP agreed to acquire truck stop service company TravelCenters of America for $1.3 billion.
+The purchase was completed in May 2023.